php/web-bugs/docs/templates.md

 ## Sections

-Sections are main building block where template snippet can be included into the main layout file.
+Sections are main building blocks where template snippet can be included into the main layout file.

 Section snippet is started with the `$this->start('section_name')` call: